Netflix/falcor/documentation/router.md

 "genrelist[{integers}].titles[{integers}]"
 ~~~

 However it doesn't always make sense to create routes that match as many [paths](http://netflix.github.io/falcor/documentation/paths.html) as possible.
 Note that the title's "rating" and "userRating" keys are retrieved from the RatingService, while all of the other title keys are retrieved from the TitleService.
-As a result creating a single route which matches both the "name" and "rating" of a title wouldn't be useful, because serving each individual key would require a request to an entirely different service.
+As a result, creating a single route which matches both the "name" and "rating" of a title wouldn't be useful, because serving each individual key would require a request to an entirely different service.
 Furthermore the code to create each of these values would be very different.
 Under the circumstances there is little to be gained by handling both these [paths](http://netflix.github.io/falcor/documentation/paths.html) in a single route.

 A better strategy than creating routes which match as many [paths](http://netflix.github.io/falcor/documentation/paths.html) as possible is to create routes that match [paths](http://netflix.github.io/falcor/documentation/paths.html) that are retrieved from the same service.
 The code to retrieve values stored in the same service is likely to be similar, and more importantly it may provide us with opportunities to make a single service call to retrieve multiple values.